seng637-winter2025/a1-JaskiratSingh1/seng637-a1-team_number.md

 # Introduction

-An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab
+Before this lab, we learned about exploratory and manual functional testing in our lectures.
+In the lab, we applied these techniques to test the ATM software’s main functions like withdrawals and deposits.
+This experience helped us understand how to find and report issues effectively through hands-on practice.

 # High-level description of the exploratory testing plan